 (Any Far Cry fans here?
 I’m obsessed with New Dawn right now — but that’s a subject for next week’s post.)

-Today, I want to share four reasons why writers should play video games.
-(When I talk about video games, I’m specifically referring to open-world role-playing games [RPGs].
-Platformers and similar games probably won’t do much to improve your skills, apart from your hand-eye coordination.)
+Today, I want to share a few reasons why I think all writers should play video games, regardless of what genre they write.
+When I talk about video games, I’m specifically referring to open-world role-playing games (RPGs).
+Platformers and similar games probably won’t do much to improve your skills, apart from your hand-eye coordination.